CodeAndCrux/codeandcrux.github.io/_posts/2022-11-19-drive-thru.md

 ---
 It's almost midnight.<br>
 The McDonald’s drive thru<br>
-has 6 cars in line.
+has six cars in line.

 I am only walking by.<br>
 I’m hungry for something more.<br>